quattor/configuration-modules-core/docs/ceph/index.md

 - Creating cluster (manual step involved)
 - Set admin hosts and push config
+- Fine configuration control (per daemon and/or host)
+- Tollerates unreachable new or marked-for-deletion hosts
 - Checking/adding/removing Monitors
 - Checking/adding/removing OSDs
 - Checking/adding/removing MDSs
-- Building up/changing a crushmap
+- Building up/changing a crushmap, with support for erasure code
+- OSD based objectstore
+- Wildcard support in version numbers

 The implementation keeps safety as top priority.
 Therefore:

 - The config of MON, OSD and MDSs are first checked completely.
 Only if no errors were found, the actual changes will be deployed.
 - No removals of MONs, OSDs or MDSs are actually done at this moment.
 Instead of removing itself, it prints the commands to use.
-- Backup files are always made of the configfiles and decompiled crushmap files.
-These timestamped files can be found in the 'ncm-ceph' folder in the home directory of the ceph user
+- Configfiles and decompiled crushmap files are saved into a git repo.
+This repo can be found in the 'ncm-ceph' folder in the home directory of the ceph user
 - When something is not right and returns an error, the whole component exits.
 - You can set the version of ceph and ceph-deploy in the Quattor scheme.
 The component will then only run if the versions of ceph and ceph-deploy match with those versions.